 STEM Afterschool Innovation Grants

-BP Alaska, the Juneau Economic Development Council, and the Alaska Afterschool Network are excited to announce the new STEM Afterschool Innovation Grant.
-The goal of the grant is to increase the level of investment in Alaska’s afterschool programs to help meet the growing need for a talented STEM workforce.
-STEM Afterschool Innovation Grants are designed to support afterschool programs in their efforts to develop, improve, or expand innovative instructional programs in science, technology, engineering, and mathematics (STEM) during out-of-school time.
+BP, the Juneau Economic Development Council, and the Alaska Afterschool Network are excited to provide STEM Afterschool Innovation Grants to programs around the state.
+We are increasing our investment in Alaska’s afterschool programs to help meet the growing need for a talented STEM workforce.
+STEM Afterschool Innovation Grants are designed to support K-12 afterschool programs in their efforts to develop, improve, or expand innovative instructional programs in science, technology, engineering, and mathematics (STEM) during out-of-school time.

 Grants of $500 to $2,000 will be awarded to K-12 afterschool providers in Alaska.
-Grant applications should be submitted online at http://www.jedc.org/stemak/innovationgrants or scanned and emailed to firstname.lastname@example.org (link sends e-mail)(link sends e-mail) and must be received no later than midnight on December 15, 2016.
+Grant applications can be submitted online at http://www.jedc.org/stemak/innovationgrants or scanned and emailed to firstname.lastname@example.org (link sends e-mail)(link sends e-mail) and must be received no later than November 22, 2017.
 Award announcements will be made within one month of the application deadline.